Bellingham Patent Attorneys & Lawyers

 Patent Cooperation Treaty: What Is It?

 The Patent Cooperation Treaty (PCT) offers patent protection for inventions in over 150 nations around the world with just one international patent application.
 Filing with the PCT is an important part of how to patent an idea since it helps inventors seek international patent protection for their inventions and intellectual property.
-Inventors can file an international patent application with one or more Contracting States.
-If they receive approval, they will have patent protection in several countries at the same time.
+Inventors can file an international patent application with one or m

 - 11 min read